kalgynirae/lumeh.org/pages/music.md

 <l-music src-ogg="/files/music/Synthmaster Lumpy - The Shop.ogg" src-mp3="/files/music/Synthmaster Lumpy - The Shop.mp3">

-*August 2011:* This actually doesn't sound at all like shop music.
+*August 2011:* This actually doesn’t sound at all like shop music.
 It sounds more like credits or menu music.

 </l-music>